jiachens/FourierMix/README.md

 # FourierMix
 Codebase for ECCV'22 "A Spectral View of Randomized Smoothing under Common Corruptions: Benchmarking and Improving Certified Robustness".
-Will be available soon.
+Official code will be available soon.
+Messy and un-organized code could be found [here](https://github.com/jiachens/FourierMix_archived).

 # CIFAR-10/100-F